This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 An exploratory laparotomy is surgery to look for causes of pain, infection, disease, or scar tissue inside your abdomen.
-An exploratory laparotomy may help your caregiver diagnose a medical problem.
-If your caregiver finds a problem during exploratory laparotomy, he may fix it.
+An exploratory laparotomy may help your healthcare provider diagnose a medical problem.
+If your healthcare provider finds a problem during exploratory laparotomy, he may fix it.

 WHILE YOU ARE HERE: